grbeno/grbeno.github.io/pages/dj_deployment.md

     - Download Git: [https://git-scm.com/downloads](https://git-scm.com/downloads)

-    - Install Git on your System
+    - Install Git on your system

     - Check if the installation is succesful
         ```